FAQ | Published on 19th August 2025

 Travertine Disadvantages and Care

-.
-For this reason, travertine is best kept to patios, terraces, or decorative features in sheltered spaces, rather than driveways or very busy paths.
+Because of this, travertine is better suited to patios, terraces, and decorative features in more sheltered spots, rather than driveways or high-traffic walkways.

 Key Point Travertine is best reserved for sheltered patios or decorative features, while limestone and porcelain are stronger options for high-use areas.